sarschu/SemEval2016_Task4C/README.md

 For the training of the Naive Bayes classifier and the Support Vector Machines different feature sets are used.

 The **Naive Bayes** classifier (nltk) relies on the presence and/or absence of lexical items (lemmas).
 The conditional probabilities of words with respect to a polarity label are learned from the training data.

 For the training of the **Support Vector Machine** classifier (nltk wrapper for sklearn), in addition to the lexical features, linguistically more complex features as well as features extracted from sentiment and subjectivity clue lexicons are extracted.
-The following features have been implemented:
+The implemented features are described in ``feature_extractor.py``

 I used external lexicons to enrich the features extracted for each tweet